What we do

 We enjoy both the excursions and the morning tea or lunch that follows which gives us a relaxing debrief and social time with fellow members.

 Here is a summary of our outings for 2018.

-Our first walk of the year was in the Warriewood Wetlands where there are always water birds to be seen.
-This is a bonus to walk through, probably, the largest remaining stand of Swamp Mahogany (Eucalyptus robusta) forest in Sydney.
+Our first walk of the year was in the Warriewood Wetlands where there are always many water birds to be seen.
+This is a bonus on top of the delightful walk through, probably, the largest remaining stand of Swamp Mahogany (Eucalyptus robusta) forest in Sydney.

 There is a full report in the April 'Caleyi'.

 This month the group had a three exhibition bash in the Royal Botanic Gardens, Sydney; the fine art 'Botanica' with the theme of Symbiosis, the highly detailed botanical illustrations of the 'Margaret Flockton Award', and finally the Calyx with its 'Pollination' display.
 This outing is reported in the May 'Caleyi'.

 Over many years the Curl Curl foreshore has become overrun with weeds, especially garden escapes - accidental or deliberate.
 Our member, Russell Beardmore, is part of a group of bush regenerators that has been working to try and bring the foreshore back to its natural state.
 Russell gave us a guided tour showing progress to date and a look at what is ahead for the team.
 It is an uphill battle and we can have nothing but admiration for the volunteers involved.

 The Koolewong Walk in Ku-ring-gai Chase National Park is only short but the view from the lookout over and beyond the Hawkesbury River and Broken Bay is breathtaking.
 There is a full report in the August 'Caleyi'.

 Another ardent bush regenerator in our Group is our President Conny Harris.
 We walked along the area in Belrose where Conny has been, and still is, working to see the results.
 See the September 'Caleyi' for a full report.